All they wanted was a chance.

 Among the area entrants in this year’s meet is one undefeated wrestler.
 He is second-ranked junior Skyler Petry of Waterville-Elysian-Morristown/

-- Miller looking at MSU for chance to win
+- Lloyd looking for place to play, chance to win

 - Know Your Lakes: Series maps